Kaveesha0316/Hello/README.md

 # Hello Chat

 Welcome to **Hello Chat**, a modern and user-friendly chat application.
 This app is designed to provide users with a seamless messaging experience, allowing them to sign in, chat, share posts, and update profiles easily.
-Built using **React.js** for the frontend and **Java** with **Hibernate** for the backend, it ensures robust performance and scalability.
+Built using **React.js** and **React-native expo** for the frontend and **Java** with **Hibernate** for the backend, it ensures robust performance and scalability.
 Data is managed through **MySQL** and the application is hosted on a **GlassFish** server.

 ![Hello Chat Features](https://github.com/Kaveesha0316/Hello/blob/main/assets/banner.png)